SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 Full drag&drop example

 2 hints:
-- to allow drop event to reach other element, you have to sent `preventMeAndChildrenMouseEvents` to dragged element.
+- to allow drop event to reach other element, you have to sent `preventMeAndChildrenMouseEvents` to the dragged element.
-- To allow dragged element to stay on top of the other, you must 1. remove it `removeFromParent` and 2. add it to the top most element. `space root addChild:`
+- To allow the dragged element to stay on top of the other, you must 1. remove it `removeFromParent` and 2. add it to the top most element. `space root addChild:`

 ```smalltalk
 | source1 source2 target space offset |